kaycix/humboldtnativeplants/index.md

 nurseries:
   - image_path: /assets/images/cnps_northcoast_nursery.jpg
     title: "Where to Buy Native Plants"
-    excerpt: "Get to know local nurseries that carry native plants and online sources for native seeds and plants."
+    excerpt: "Enhance your yard with drought-tolerant and pollinator-friendly native plants.
+Get to know our local nurseries that carry Humboldt County and California native plants.
+Find online sources for seeds and plants."
     url: "/nurseries"
     btn_label: "READ MORE &#8594;"